This article addresses a few common errors and issues that our users have with the EventBoard room display app.

 Here is how to locate the crash reports on the device, in the event that one of the apps crash.

 On your device click on the Settings app, then select Privacy.
-Scroll to the bottom of the privacy page, select Diagnostics & Usage.
-Now select Diagnostic & Usage Data.
-Once in here you will see all the crash logs for any app that has recently crashed.
+Scroll to the bottom of the privacy page.
+You'll be looking for either "Diagnostics" or "Analytics" depending on your iOS version (instructions for each version available here) Once in here you will see all the crash logs for any app that has recently crashed.
 What you will want to look for is the name of the app that has crashed and tap on it.
 You may also see a LatestCrash.ips file.
 From here you will want to highlight the all the text and copy and paste it into an email and send that text over to us at firstname.lastname@example.org.

 We hope this helps!
 If you have any questions, please feel free to reach out to us by email or phone at: email@example.com, 415-830-6989.